joetanx/mstechspec/lab/ztna.md

 Likely due to EMS fabric connection not configured.

-If EMS fabric connection is configured, only the EMS signed signed client certificate should be in the prompt.
+If EMS fabric connection is configured, only the EMS CA signed client certificate should appear in the prompt.

 ![image](https://github.com/user-attachments/assets/39958406-c14b-4d80-8920-ad875304769f)